aftabmd/face-recognition-iam-ios-sdk/README.md

         - `requestParameters` is a Dictionary and is represented by the `Request` column in the table above
         - `completionHandler` is same as the `completionHandler` mentioned in the `makeRequest` method mentioned above

-    To `cancel` an operation started using HVOperationManager's `makeRequest` method, following method can be used
+    To `cancel` an operation started using HVOperationManager's `makeRequest` method, following method can be used.

     Objective C:

         ```
          Boolean isCancelled = [HVOperationManager cancelRequest:requestId];
         ```

     Swift:

         ```
          let isCancelled = HVOperationManager.cancelRequest(requestId)
         ```